aleconca/Functional_Programming/README.md

 The principles of programming languages are particularly valuable in mathematical and scientific computing.
 Here's how they are applied:

--Scheme: Scheme's simplicity and powerful functional programming capabilities make it suitable for symbolic mathematics, numerical analysis, and artificial intelligence research.
+-Scheme: Scheme's simplicity and powerful functional programming capabilities make it suitable for symbolic mathematics, numerical analysi and artificial intelligence research.

 -Erlang: Erlang's concurrency and fault-tolerance features make it ideal for distributed and real-time systems, crucial in scientific simulations and telecommunications.

--Haskell: Haskell's strong type system and functional programming paradigm make it suitable for mathematical modeling, algorithm development, and data analysis.
+-Haskell: Haskell's strong type system and functional programming paradigm make it suitable for mathematical modeling, algorithm development and data analysis.

 >Content of the subfolders: